Terraform Fundamentals: A Complete Guide

 | Data Source | Query information about existing resources |

-| Local | Local variable for internal computation |
+| Variable / Local | External input value / local variable for internal computation |

-| Output | Expose execution results or pass data between modules |
+| Output | Expose results or pass data between modules and stacks |

 | State | File that stores the current state of infrastructure |